My Core Embodied Values

 Melanie holds numerous certifications, including a Diploma in Sports Therapy, Senior Yoga Teacher Status, Somatic Therapeutic Training, Menopause Health, and various qualifications in nutrition and bodywork.

-Movement has always been central to my life—but how I understand it has changed profoundly through experience.
+Movement has always been central to my life — though how I understand it has been shaped by experience.

 I was an active, outdoorsy child and a competitive athlete until a serious elbow injury at 20 left me with lasting mobility loss.
-The recovery taught me about adaptation, strength, and patience—and planted the seeds for my professional path in becoeming a personal training and fitness class instructor.
+Recovery taught me about adaptation, acceptance, and patience — and quietly planted the seeds for my professional path.

-In 2021, I lost my father to COVID.
-Around the same time, I was navigating the under-acknowledged experience of perimenopause .
-The combination of grief, PTSD, and hormonal change brought me to stillness—and in that stillness, I turned inward.
+In 2020, in response to lockdown, I began moving more of my work online.
+That shift came to an abrupt halt when I suddenly lost my father to COVID.
+At the same time, I was navigating the under-acknowledged experience of perimenopause.
+The combination of grief, PTSD, and hormonal change brought me into stillness — and in that stillness, I turned inward.

-Somatic yoga, sound therapy, and connection to nature became rituals of reconnection.
-They helped me come home to my body, process emotion, and re-root myself.
-When I later had my COVID myself, I had to rebuild again.
-That journey reminded me the importance of strength , and alll my skills came into play while i regained my health and strength again.
+Somatic yoga, sound therapy, and connection to nature became my rituals of reconnection.
+They helped me come home to my body, process long-held and unexpressed emotion, and re-root myself.

 Today, my work is shaped by all of it: the pain, the healing, the remembering.